Skew RSK and the switching on ballot tableau pairs: Introduction

 \section{Introduction}

-We give a recursive presentation of the switching involution \cite{bss} on ballot (or Littlewood-Richardson) tableau pairs of partition shape based on the Sagan-Stanley {\em internal row insertion procedure} on skew-tableaux, \cite{SS} (see also \cite{rssw}).
-Our key tool is to observe that the internal row insertion order in a skew-tableau is encoded by a word whose Knuth class preserves the $P$-tableau in the Sagan-Stanley skew RSK correspondence when the matrix word is empty.
+We give a recursive presentation of the Benkart-Sottile-Stroomer (BSS) switching map \cite{bss96} on ballot tableau (also known as Littlewood-Richardson tableau) pairs based on the Sagan-Stanley internal row insertion procedure on skew-tableaux \cite{ss} (see also \cite{rssw}, and \cite{imusa} for recent developments).
+Our key tool is to observe that the Knuth class of an internal insertion order word of locations in a skew-tableau preserves the $P$-tableau in the Sagan-Stanley skew Robinson-Schensted-Knuth (RSK) correspondence with no prescribed external insertion of new cells.
+Our aim is to provide a clarification of, and, thereby, fulfill the original question raised by Pak and Vallejo in \cite{pakvallejo}, with further contributions by Danilov and Koshevoi \cite{DK05,DK08}, on the coincidence and the involutive nature of all Littlewood-Richardson (LR) commuters.
+Danilov and Koshevoi \cite{DK08} have proven the coincidence of the BSS switching commuter, referred to as $\rho_1$ in \cite{pakvallejo}, with the Henriques-Kamnitzer crystal commuter in type $A$ and hive commuter, here denoted $Com_{HK}$ respectively $Com^h_{HK}$, \cite{HK2,HenKam}.

+LR commuters are combinatorial constructions that express in a bijective manner the symmetry of the $\mathfrak{gl}_n$-tensor products.
+It means to specify combinatorial objects exhibiting the symmetry of the tensorands $V_\mu$ and $V_\nu$ in $V_\mu\otimes V_\nu\simeq V_\nu\otimes V_\mu $, by counting the multiplicity $c^\lambda _{\mu,\nu}=c_{\nu,\mu}^\lambda$ of the irreducible $\mathfrak{gl}_n$-module $V_\lambda$ in the decomposition into irreducibles of the tensor product $V_\mu \otimes V_\nu$.
+An alternative interpretation of these numbers is that they are the structure constants of the cohomology ring of a Grassmannian in the basis of Schubert classes.
+More generally, beyond Cartan type $A$, maps exhibiting the isomorphism of the tensor product of $\mathfrak{g}$-crystals $A\otimes B$ and $B\otimes A$ are called \emph{commuters}.

+Here, we focus on the LR commuter or fundamental symmetry map referred to as $\rho_3$ in \cite[Section 6.1]{pakvallejo} which corresponds to the commutativity bijections originally on ballot tableaux \cite{az1,az2}, and later detailed on ballot tableaux and hives in \cite{akt16, tka18}, and referred as $\rho^{(n)}$ respectively $\sigma^{(n)}$.
+More precisely, our $\rho_3$ commuter, thanks to the the BSS switching $\rho_1$ presentation on ballot tableau pairs as a recursive Sagan-Stanley internal row insertion, coincides with the Henriques-Kamnitzer $\mathfrak{gl}_n$-crystal commuter \cite{HK2,HenKam} by providing the associated Gelfand-Tsetlin pair.

+Henriques and Kamnitzer \cite{HK2}, following an idea of A. Berenstein, show that the map $ a\otimes b\mapsto\xi(\xi(b)\otimes\xi(a))$, with $\xi$ the Lusztig-Sch\"utzenberger involution, does give a crystal isomorphism from $B(\mu)\otimes B(\nu)$ to $B(\nu)\otimes B(\mu)$ and thereby a crystal commuter.
+In other words, denoting by $LR(\lambda/\mu,\nu)$ the set of ballot tableaux of shape $\lambda/\mu$ and content $\mu$, to conclude that a commuter $\rho$ coincides with the Henriques-Kamnitzer $\mathfrak{gl}_n$-crystal commuter \cite{HenKam,HK2}, it is enough, from considerations on highest and lowest weights in a crystal, to show that the commuter $\rho:LR(\lambda/\mu,\nu)\longrightarrow LR(\lambda/\nu,\mu)$ is such that for $T\in LR(\lambda/\mu,\nu)$ with left and right Gelfand-Tsetlin (GT) pair $(G_\mu,G_\nu)$, $\rho(T)$ has left and right Gelfand-Tsetlin (GT) pattern pair given by $(\xi(G_\nu),\xi(G_\mu))$.
+The commuter $\rho_3$ does so but replaces the Sch\"utzenberger involution with Sagan-Stanley internal row insertion or its reverse internal insertion.
+At this point it must be noted that any of those two Gelfand-Tsetlin patterns together with a triple of boundary partitions completely specify an LR tableau and the corresponding LR hive \cite{fultonbuch,akt16,krv21}.